rebelsky/sams-assorted-musings-reflections/_sketchbook2020.md

 the first paragraph, as I'm saying more-or-less the same thing I've said every month.
 Nonetheless, I do write each paragraph anew.
 I wonder if I can learn something about my writing from reading through them."

+1. Caps on special topics courses.

+1. Course caps.
+I wonder how I should look at the data?
+I wonder if anyone else has looked at the data?
+How do we classify courses?

+1. GrinnellPlans: Early experiments in Social Media.

 Articles and other readings
 ---------------------------